 The 'Export Documents' dialogue is displayed.
 However, in this case the 'Name' field includes "Export" as the filename prefix as multiple items are to be exported.
 If desired, modify the name to best describe the contents of the export archive file.

 The remaining export process is the same as described above for the export of a single item.

-To import data flows and nodes into Data3Sixty Analyze select 'Import' -> 'Data Flows or Nodes' from the Directory view menu.
+To import data flows and nodes into Data360 Analyze select 'Import' -> 'Data Flows or Nodes' from the Directory view menu.

-The 'Choose Files to Upload' dialogue is displayed.
 Navigate to the directory where the required export archive (.lna) file is stored and select the file.
-Depending on the browser used the dialogues may differ from those shown (in this case for Internet Explorer 11).
+Depending on the browser used the dialogues may differ from those shown.

 The dialogue provides the option to overwrite existing files or to import the data flow to another location.
 Choose 'Overwrite Existing' or 'Import to New Location' as required or click 'Cancel' to abort the import process.

-When a data flow is imported the 'Created date' attribute in the details panel and the 'created on' date in the Directory list indicate the date the data flow was imported into the Data3Sixty Analyze Database.
+When a data flow is imported the 'Created on' attributes in the details panel and in the Directory list indicate the date the data flow was imported into the Data360 Analyze Database.